 Don’t judge me, I love all that I do, and I always do it enthusiastically.
 Nonetheless, I can't shake off the scorn I feel towards homework.
 Like many of you, the teachers I work with are simply exceptional and I'm extremely happy with the turn that education is taking.

 Other than that, I’m still bitter towards homework.

 The homework concept is a conventional practice that has grown out of in the public eye yet we can't get rid of it.
 Other than being known as the anti-homework guy, I have several supporters who believe in the path I’ve chosen to better education.
 However, many of my critics simply think that my efforts are purely for show and that’s okay.

 First things first, you should understand that I’m not trying to get rid of homework in our schools.
+I'm really happy when kids write wonderful works using these chemistry research topics if they are passionate about science.
 I simply disdain its present structure.
 I unequivocally accept that if we changed the manner in which we handle it and choose to make it more intentional, then we would be in a much better standing right now.